thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 This pass replaces returns of values with writes and reads to global variables.

+The implementation of this is called via \ref remove_returns(goto_modelt &) .
+Detailed documentation of this pass can be found in \ref remove_returns.h

 _Predecessor passes are [Instrument/Remove Preconditions] or [Partial Inlining]._